How is Maggie’s Place different from other service programs?

 Are there medical considerations for service?

-As AmeriCorps you will interact with pregnant women and newborns, groups that have a heightened risk of illness and complications.
-Pregnant women have somewhat suppressed immune systems and newborns having underdeveloped ones, make it extra important that AmeriCorps take appropriate precautions for the health of the community, such as keeping their own vaccines up to date.
+As AmeriCorps members, you will interact with pregnant women and newborns, groups that have a heightened risk of illness and complications.
+Pregnant women have somewhat suppressed immune systems and newborns have underdeveloped ones, making it extra important that AmeriCorps take appropriate precautions for the health of the community, such as keeping their own vaccines up to date.
 It is expected that as an AmeriCorps member, you will receive a flu shot at the beginning of flu season, even if you don’t typically get one each year, as well as that you have received a tetanus, diphtheria, and pertussis booster within the last five years.
 The vaccine must have had the pertussis component included, as the tetanus-only shot doesn’t include it.
 If you are unsure if you have received it, please check with your doctor.
+AmeriCorps members are also expected to be able to operate well under high levels of stress, and take any mental health struggles or challenges into consideration when applying for service at Maggie’s Place.

 Are there costs associated with applying/serving?